Danzig crisis: German schools of thought on Danzig

-The Wehrmacht generals were extremely anti-Polish, and at a meeting on 22 January 1939, Ribbentrop argued against war with Poland, stating he felt it was still possible to bully Beck into accepting the German line.
+Ribbentrop goes to Warsaw, Hitler speaks of Polish friendship

 In January 1939, Ribbentrop visited Warsaw, where he was greeted by President Ignacy Mościcki with much pomp.
-The Beck-Ribbentrop meeting went badly with Beck again saying that for economic reasons Poland could never accept Danzig being returned to Germany.
+The Beck–Ribbentrop meeting went badly with Beck again saying that for economic reasons Poland could never accept Danzig being returned to Germany.
 Ribbentrop in his account of the meeting stated that Beck was willing in principle to accept the return of Danzig to the Reich.
-After the Warsaw summit, Beck told his chef de cabinet Michale Lubíenski, that he did not want to be seen to be bullied, but he was willing to agree to a German-Polish condominium over Danzig.
-Hitler in his annual speech to the Reichstag on 30 January 1939 spoke about the importance of German-Polish friendship, which showed that he had not decided upon war against Poland by this point.
+After the Warsaw summit, Beck told his cabinet chief Michał Łubieński, that he did not want to be seen to be bullied, but he was willing to agree to a German–Polish codominion over Danzig.
+Hitler in his annual speech to the Reichstag on 30 January 1939 spoke about the importance of German–Polish friendship, which showed that he had not decided upon war against Poland by this point.
+On 31 January 1939, Roosevelt called a secret meeting at the White House with the Senate Military Affairs Committee to inform them of the existence of the French military mission.
+In an "off-the-record" comment, Roosevelt stated: "As soon as one nation dominates Europe, that nation will be able to turn to the world sphere...That is why the safety of the Rhine frontier does necessarily interest us".
+The remark was leaked to the press, which misquoted Roosevelt's comment as being "America's frontier is on the Rhine", and ignited an uproar.
+On the defensive, Roosevelt was forced to drop his plans to revise the Neutrality acts.